-- 1. The Laboratory and the relevant State Horse Racing Authority will be informed by the Horse Testing Laboratory Committee of a false positive finding as soon as possible. - 2.
-The Laboratory shall be required to provide the Horse Testing Laboratory Committee and the relevant State Horse Racing Authority with a written report of its procedures within ten (10) working days.
-This report must include the submission of all quality control data from the batch of samples that included the false positive finding if the error is deemed to be of a technical or scientific nature. - 3.
-The Horse Testing Laboratory Committee shall review the Laboratory's report promptly and decide, in consultation with the relevant State Horse Racing Authority, what further action, if any, to take; - 4.
-If the error is determined to be an administrative error (e.g., clerical, sample mix-up, etc), the Horse Testing Laboratory Committee may direct the Laboratory to take corrective action to minimize the occurrence of the specific error in the future.
-If there is reason to believe the error may have been systematic, the Horse Testing Laboratory Committee, in consultation with and with the consent of the relevant State Horse Racing Authority, may require the Laboratory to review and re-analyze previously reported samples.
+- 1. The Laboratory and the relevant State Horse Racing Authority will be informed by the HTLC of a false positive finding as soon as possible. - 2.
+The Laboratory shall be required to provide the HTLC and the relevant State Horse Racing Authority with a written report of its procedures within ten (10) working days.
+This report must include the submission of all quality control data from the batch of samples that included the false positive finding if the error is deemed to be of a technical or scientific nature.

-5. If the error is determined to be a technical or methodological error, the Laboratory may be required, in consultation with and with the consent of the relevant State Horse Racing Authority, to re-test all samples reported positive by the Laboratory from the time of the final resolution of the error back to the time of the last satisfactory PT sample testing round.
+- 3. The members of the HTLC shall review the Laboratory's report promptly and decide, in consultation with the relevant State Horse Racing Authority, what further action, if any, to take; - 4.
+If the error is determined to be an administrative error (e.g., clerical, sample mix-up, etc), the HTLC may direct the Laboratory to take corrective action to minimize the occurrence of the specific error in the future.
+If there is reason to believe the error may have been systematic, the HTLC, in consultation with and with the consent of the relevant State Horse Racing Authority, may require the Laboratory to review and re-analyze previously reported samples. - 5.
+If the error is determined to be a technical or methodological error, the Laboratory may be required, in consultation with and with the consent of the relevant State Horse Racing Authority, to re-test all samples reported positive by the Laboratory from the time of the final resolution of the error back to the time of the last satisfactory PT sample testing round.
 This testing shall be documented and must be submitted along with a summary statement signed by the Laboratory Director indicating the steps taken to rectify the problem and the results of testing.

-1.5.5 False Negative PT Sample Results
+1.4.5 False Negative PT Sample Results

-A false negative PT sample report shall automatically initiate appropriate remedial and preventive actions by the laboratory, unless the laboratory files an appeal regarding the validity of the PT sample.
+A false negative PT sample report shall automatically initiate appropriate remedial and preventive actions by the laboratory, unless the laboratory files an appeal regarding the validity of the PT sample within the time period specified below.
 If an appeal is filed, the EQAP Provider shall demonstrate that the sample was of acceptable quality.
-If the EQAP Provider review finds no evidence for the presence of the intended analyte(s) or other laboratories report the absence of the analyte(s), the PT sample set involved shall be declared invalid and the EQAP Provider shall be required to initiate an appropriate corrective action plan immediately.
+If the EQAP Provider review finds no evidence for the presence of the intended analyte(s) or other laboratories report the absence of the analyte(s), the PT sample involved shall be declared invalid and the EQAP Provider shall be required to initiate an appropriate corrective action plan immediately.